Skip to content

 1 / 1

-[Externally verified] The company reports that it conducts training programs, sustainability seminars, and disseminating various publications to raise awareness related to human rights risks.
-The human rights training participant's data is externally verified by KPMG AZSA Sustainability Co Ltd.
+[Externally verified] The company conducts human rights due diligence, provides training programs and sustainability seminars, and distributes publications to raise awareness of human rights risks.
+Participation data for the human rights training is externally verified by KPMG AZSA Sustainability Co.
+Ltd.

 This indicator is disabled as the company is only a processor or trader.